 Keeping track of input versus output in a gateway can be a bit trickier; however, the choice of input versus output does not change from the BACnet perspective.
 Only the nature of the physical sensor and actuator hardware changes.
-In the case of the BB3-7301/MX-73, sensors and actuators both consist of Modbus devices (from BACnet's perspective) or other BACnet devices.
-Therefore, use a BACnet Output Object to send data to another device acting as an actuator, and use a BACnet Input Object to receive data from another device acting as a sensor.
+In the case of the BB3-7101/MX-71, sensors and actuators both consist of Modbus devices (from BACnet's perspective).
+Therefore, use a BACnet Output Object to send data to a Modbus device, and use a BACnet Input Object to receive data from a Modbus device.